 Wade fishing can also be more physically demanding than fishing from a drift boat.
 Traversing slippery uneven bottom can be difficult to navigate for some.
 Anglers should be aware of current river flows for safety.
 A good pair of wading boots and a wading staff is a must when wade fishing Montana.

-Fly fishing from a Drift Boat
+Float fishing from a Drift Boat

 Fishing from a drift boat is very popular here in Montana.
 Drive around any little trout town and you’ll see dozens of drift boats in tow.
 Fishing from a drift boat the oarsmen is in control of the drift and overall safety.
 Drift boats are very comfortable and stable fishing platforms that can accommodate two anglers.